-In 2010 EPRI began a collaborative two-year research project entitled Quantifying the Full Value of Hydropower in the Electric Grid for the Department of Energy.
-The objective of this project is to use industry-proven analyses and modeling methods and tools at unit, plant, system, and regional/national levels over multiple time scales to quantify and maximize the benefits provided by conventional and pumped-storage hydroelectric projects to transmission grids.
-The project includes the following tasks:
+In 2012 EPRI completed a collaborative two-year research project entitled Quantifying the Full Value of Hydropower in the Electric Grid for the Department of Energy.
+The objective of this project was to use industry-proven analyses and modeling methods and tools at unit, plant, system, and regional/national levels over multiple time scales to quantify and maximize the benefits provided by conventional and pumped-storage hydroelectric projects to transmission grids.
+The project included the following tasks:

 - Prepare industry case studies;